sri-chalam/ai-tech-notes/articles/balancing-ai-speed-with-code-quality.md

 ## 🎯 Balancing Speed and Quality in Practice

-AI coding agents are reshaping software development-**speeding software development, making debugging much faster, and helping developers quickly refactor code to improve performance, reliability, and security**.
+AI coding agents are reshaping software development—**speeding software development, making debugging much faster, and helping developers quickly refactor code to improve performance, reliability, and security**.
 But without careful verification and human oversight, AI-generated code can:

 - Be inefficient at scale
 - Introduce security vulnerabilities
 - Diverge from architectural norms

-The goal is to **empower teams** to use AI responsibly-combining speed with quality, performance, and security.
+The goal is to **empower teams** to use AI responsibly—combining speed with quality, performance, and security.

 Developers should continue to refine prompts, review code critically, and collaborate with AI coding agents in an iterative loop to deliver robust, maintainable, and efficient systems.